-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite
+Course title & Code Credits Credit distribution of the Eligibility Pre-

+course criteria requisite

-Lecture Lecture Tutorial Practical/ of the
+Lecture Tutorial Practical/ of the

 Practice course

 BIOINOCULANTS 2 0 0 2 None NIL

 FOR

 AGRICULTURE

 AND

 SUSTAINABLE

 DEVELOPMENT

 - The objective of this course is to make students aware of the role of microorganisms in sustainable development and remediation. - This course will train students to develop their own biofertilizers and other kinds of bioinoculants for use in agriculture and environment. - The course is designed for skill development in initiating a bioinoculant-based low cost startup.